Giskard-AI/giskard/python-client/docs/getting-started/key_vulnerabilities/stochasticity/index.md

 # Stochasticity

-The stochasticity issue in machine learning refers to a situation where a model provides different results at each execution, even when the input remains the same.
+The stochasticity issue in machine learning refers to a situation where a model provides different results each execution, even when the input remains the same.
 Stochasticity arises from the inherent randomness present in certain machine learning algorithms or processes, leading to variations in the model's output.
 Avoiding stochastic behaviour is important to promote reproducibility, and obtain more reliable and consistent result from the models.

 ## Causes of Stochasticity